ryanwilsond/belte/docs/Buckle.md

 Displays a brief options summary.

+### *new*

+Creates a starter build script.
+Optionally accepts a namespace name as the next argument.
+Only the [*--type*](#--typeconsolegraphics-default-console) option can be specified in addition.

+The generated build script will be placed at `Build.blt` in the working directory, and an entry point will be created at `src/Program.blt`.
+Both locations must be unoccupied.

 ### *build*

 Instead of using normal options, a build script can be used to drive the compilation.
 The build script is found automatically by searching the working directory for a file named `Build.blt`.
-When using this option, only *--time* and *--info* can be specified in addition.
+When using this option, only [*--time*](#--time) and [*--info*](#--info) can be specified in addition.
 All other arguments must be defined in the build script itself.

 Optionally, the build script can be specified manually by passing it's path as an argument immediately following *build*.